Incognoto/incognoto/README.md

    Peer reviewed code under a GPLv2 license.
 Security nerds approve.

 ### Minimal Footprint
    With an app size of around 400kB and low memory usage, Incognoto is lightweight and lightning fast on any device.
+There are no external libraries used so security audits are significantly more simple.

 ### Incognito Mode
    Blocks screenshots and hide content when you switch between apps.